nogibjj/esg-controversy-tracker/README.md

 ## 2 Data
 ### 2.1 Description
 <p align="justify">The dataset for this project is the Indian Financial News Headlines dataset from kaggle.
-It consists of **200288 unique news headlines** with the dataset having **54% negative and 46% positive posts**.
+It consists of <b>200288 unique news headlines</b> with the dataset having <b>54% negative and 46% positive posts</b>.
 The dataset also contains confidence thresholds for the sentiment score it has assigned to either positive or negative sentiment.

 <p align="justify">For this project, we only use a subset of the dataset.
 First, we filter only to include articles with a confidence greater than 99%.
 Post which we shuffle the dataset and use 25k positive and negative samples.
-Our final dataset therefore contains of 50k datapoint with **50% positive and 50% negative posts**.
+Our final dataset therefore contains of 50k datapoint with <b>50% positive and 50% negative posts</b>.
 Our reasons for doing this is twofold - first is to improve the quality of the dataset, by applying the confidence threshold.
-Additionally, by restricting the dataset to only **50k headlines**, we reduce the computational requirements for the discriminative model. </p>
+Additionally, by restricting the dataset to only <b>50k headlines</b>, we reduce the computational requirements for the discriminative model. </p>

 ### 2.2 Pre-Processing
 <p align="justify">For the generative model, cleaning and pre-processing the dataset is important to improve the results.
 Because the model used is a bag-of-words model, reducing the noise in the dataset will help the model learn a more appropriate probability distribution. </p>

 We perform the following pre-processing steps
-### 2.2.1 Stopword Removal
+ #### 2.2.1 Stopword Removal:
  <p align="justify">Words that frequently occur in the corpus that dont convey any meaning are considered stopwords.
 For example, words like “the”, “and”, “an” etc. which dont have any inherent meaning but are required to form grammatical sentences are considered stopwords.
 Removing them for the corpus before training, will allow the model to focus more on words that contribute to the task of sentiment analysis. </p>

-### 2.2.2 Non-alphanumeric character removal (Incomplete)
+ #### 2.2.2 Non-alphanumeric character removal:
  <p align="justify">Similar to stopword removal, this also follows through to do

-### 2.2.3.
+ #### 2.2.3.
 Stemming
  <p align="justify">Stemming is the process of reducing words in the sentence to their root stem.
 For example, for words like “larger” and “largest”, the root stem is “large”.
 Performing stemming on the dataset helps reduce the vocabulary as different inflections of the word get merged into one.
 Typically, lemmatization works better than stemming as it focuses on the “lemma” of the word rather than the “stem”.
 For example, after stemming the words “be”, “is” and “are” remain different, whereas when applying lemmatization, they get merged to the same word “be”.
 Lemmatization would further reduce the dataset as compared to stemming.
 However, our reason for stemming was primarily due to resource constrains as lemmatization is a lot more computationally intensive. </p>

-### 2.2.4.
+ #### 2.2.4.
 Removing Numbers
  <p align="justify">While this is not a usual pre-processing step, numbers do not add a lot of meaning when it comes to sentiment analysis.
 For example, consider the two headlines “Sensex , Nifty continue to struggle ; BHEL , Maruti rise 1 %” and “2017 could be cyclically a very good year for largecap IT : Hiren Ved , Alchemy Capital”.
 In both cases, the numbers cannot be used to determine the sentiment score.
 However, it is possible that the numbers could bias the model towards one or the other sentiment.
 For example, most of the headlines during 2020 would be negative given the market crash and negative macro environment.
 Therefore, 2020 would have have a higher negative probability when compared to positive probability.
 Any sentence that has the number 2020 would be biased towards having a negative sentiment. </p>

-## 2.3 Synthetic Data Generation
+#### 2.3 Synthetic Data Generation
 <p align="justify">Synthetic data refers to data created by the generative model.
 Post training, the model learns the posterior probability of the words for each class (positive and negative).
 By sampling the distribution of each class (positive and negative) we can generate word distributions of a given length.
 Because of the “naive” assumption of the model, i.e. that each word is independent of the other, each word is sampled independently.
 Therefore, it is very likely that the sentence generated do not follow any grammatical rules, but simply a set of words that follow the probability distribution. </p>